 Finally, think of your overall goal with grammar.
 My goal with grammar is not to belittle people or be a grammar cop.
 I dislike those “I’m silently correcting your grammar” mugs.
 Interacting and owning a language should be for everyone, not a few elite people.
 The overall goal of grammar in my classroom is to provide a tool for effective communication.
 That might look like parallelism in a speech, nuanced differences between a semicolon and a comma in a long list for a paper, or identification of “broken” grammar rules in literature.
 The beauty of language is that it changes, that we can change it.
 It’s our language.
 We can recognize the nuances and beauty of it.
 We can bring the modern world to language with our students.

 Do you need extra ideas for building grammar lessons?
-This post details my entire process, a process you can use for teaching grammar virtually.
+Read my entire process, a process you can use for teaching grammar virtually.

 Some direct instruction is necessary with grammar lessons, but the entire existence of grammar instruction should not be direct instruction followed by identification.
 Fun ways to teach grammar online exist!